Nigel Martyn: Leeds United

-Martyn was signed by boss Howard Wilkinson in the summer of 1996–97, along with another high-profile capture in the form of Britain's most expensive teenager, Lee Bowyer.
-Martyn's form for United, both at home and on the continent in European competition was outstanding – most notably in a man-of-the-match display at the Stadio Olimpico against Roma in the 1999-2000 UEFA Cup campaign, when Leeds reached the semi-finals.
-Martyn was also a huge part of the squad that eliminated illustrious clubs such as Barcelona, Lazio and Deportivo La Coruna in the following season's UEFA Champions League campaign, leading them to the last four.
+Martyn was signed by boss Howard Wilkinson in the summer of 1996–97, along with another high-profile capture in the form of Lee Bowyer.
+Martyn's form for United, both at home and on the continent in European competition was skillful – most notably in a man-of-the-match display at the Stadio Olimpico against Roma in the 1999-2000 UEFA Cup campaign, when Leeds reached the semi-finals.
+Martyn was also a large part of the squad that eliminated illustrious clubs such as Barcelona, Lazio and Deportivo La Coruna in the following season's UEFA Champions League campaign, leading them to the last four.

 In total, Martyn played as Leeds' first-choice goalkeeper for six seasons and his consistency was such that years later at a supporters' dinner, the Cornishman was named officially as United's greatest ever goalkeeper, beating off competition from the likes of Gary Sprake, David Harvey, and John Lukic – all three being men who won championship medals at Elland Road.

 However, it was a disagreement with new Leeds manager Terry Venables, combined with the increasingly good form of youngster Paul Robinson, that kept him from playing any games in Leeds' 2002–03 season and after a string of unused substitute appearances, Martyn was told he could find new employers.

-On 10 April 2006, he was voted as part of Leeds United's greatest team being the only player from after the Revie era to be part of the team.
-He is still well regarded by the Leeds United fans and was involved in the "Back the Bid Leeds" campaign for Leeds to be one of the host cities in England's World Cup 2018 bid.
+On 10 April 2006, he was voted as part of Leeds United's greatest team; he was the only player from after the Revie era to be selected.
+He is still well regarded by the Leeds United fans and was involved in the "Back the Bid Leeds" campaign for Leeds to be one of the host cities in England's 2018 FIFA World Cup bid.